kanmeugne/kanmeugne.github.io/_posts/dev/2020-10-04-2d-grid-obstacles.md

 ### IGrid, ICellFunctor, ObstacleViewer and ViewerMgr

-`IGrid` defines one more method called `IGrid::iApplyOnCells` which takes a functor on cells - `ICellFunctor` - as parameter and applies it on every cell of the grid.
+`IGrid` defines one more method called `IGrid::iApplyOnCells` which takes a functor on cells - `IGrid::ICellFunctor` - as parameter and applies it on every cell of the grid.

 `ObstacleViewer` is in charge of displaying the obstacle and should define an `ICellFunctor` for that purpose (that explains the relation on the Fig.1.).